elega222/elega222.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
+### Project Title Olympics Athletes Analysis
-*A brief description of your project, the tools used, and the key insights derived.*
+*Designed a Tableau dashboard to explore Olympic athlete demographics and medal trends.*

-### Project Title Two
+### Project Title Supermarket Sales Analysis
-*A brief description of your project, the tools used, and the key insights derived.*
+*Built a Tableau dashboard to explore supermarket sales performance and customer behavior.*

-### Project Title Three
+### Project Title Mobile Phone Sales Analysis
-*A brief description of your project, the tools used, and the key insights derived.*
+*Built a Power BI dashboard to track mobile phone sales performance..*

 ## 🛠️ Skills